Schedule Disrupted by Change in Lead Ministry

 Announcement for SME-Only T-Commerce Channel Still Uncertain

-According to the home shopping industry on December 22, the Broadcasting, Media and Communications Commission is preparing a "Plan to Strengthen the Competitiveness of the Home Shopping Industry" to revitalize the home shopping market.
-However, it has been confirmed that the planned announcement for December 2025 is now virtually impossible.
-An official from the commission stated, "We are currently preparing, but it will be difficult to make an announcement in December," and added, "Since the details have not been finalized internally, it is also difficult to specify an exact timeline."
+According to the home shopping industry on December 22, the Broadcasting, Media and Communications Commission is preparing a "Plan to Strengthen Competitiveness in the Home Shopping Industry" aimed at revitalizing the home shopping market.
+However, it has been confirmed that the originally targeted announcement in December 2025 is now virtually impossible.
+An official from the commission stated, "We are currently preparing the plan, but a December announcement is not feasible," and added, "Since the internal content has not been fully finalized, it is difficult to specify an exact timeline."

-The main reasons for the delay in the announcement are the change in the main government department responsible for the policy and delays in forming the commission.
-On October 1, 2025, the responsibility for home shopping and pay TV policy was transferred from the Ministry of Science and ICT to the Broadcasting, Media and Communications Commission.
-The commission is responsible for both broadcasting and telecommunications regulation as well as media promotion, and unlike a ministry led by a minister, it makes policy decisions through consensus among its members.
-Chairman Kim Jongcheol recently passed his confirmation hearing and took office on December 19.
-Although most of the staff responsible for the policy have moved to the commission, it has been difficult to make rapid progress due to the commission not operating normally.
+The main reasons for the delay in the announcement are the change in the lead policy department and the delayed formation of the commission.
+On October 1, 2025, home shopping and pay TV policies were transferred from the Ministry of Science and ICT to the Broadcasting, Media and Communications Commission.
+The commission is responsible for both broadcasting and telecommunications regulation and media promotion, and unlike a ministry led by a minister, it makes policy decisions through consensus among commissioners.
+Chairman Kim Jongcheol recently passed a confirmation hearing and took office on December 19.
+Although most of the personnel responsible for the policy have moved to the commission, the commission has not been operating normally, making it difficult to push forward with the plan at a rapid pace.

-Additionally, the issue of regulatory fairness has contributed to the delay.
-While the Ministry of Science and ICT previously focused on home shopping and pay TV, the Broadcasting, Media and Communications Commission must also consider overall broadcasting regulations and fairness, including terrestrial and news channels.
-A commission official explained, "Although there is a consensus on the need to improve low-efficiency regulations, it is not easy to make a bold regulatory relaxation decision for a single industry."
-This means that even the existing discussion points are inevitably being re-examined internally.
+Additionally, issues of regulatory fairness have contributed to the delay.
+While the Ministry of Science and ICT previously focused on home shopping and pay TV, the Broadcasting, Media and Communications Commission must also consider regulatory fairness across all broadcasting sectors, including terrestrial and news channels.

-The discussion on establishing a dedicated data home shopping (T-commerce) channel for small and medium-sized enterprises has not even begun.
-The new T-commerce issue drew attention during the Ministry of SMEs and Startups' work report on December 17, when the president of Public Home Shopping requested, "Please consider us in the process of selecting a new T-commerce channel."
-However, the Broadcasting, Media and Communications Commission made it clear that not only has there been no official announcement, but even the institutional design discussions have not yet begun in earnest.
+The discussion on establishing a dedicated T-commerce channel for small and medium-sized enterprises has not even begun.
+The issue of a new T-commerce channel drew attention during a Ministry of SMEs and Startups work report on December 17, when the CEO of Public Home Shopping requested consideration in the selection process for a new T-commerce channel.
+However, the Broadcasting, Media and Communications Commission clarified that not only has there been no official announcement, but even discussions on system design have yet to begin in earnest.

-Currently, Public Home Shopping and Home&Shopping are actively pursuing discussions on establishing new T-commerce channels.
-Although the overall T-commerce market has entered a stagnant phase, these two home shopping companies are seeking to secure stable revenue sources.
-Since they already operate live home shopping, they can run data home shopping without significant additional investment.
+Currently, Public Home Shopping and Home&Shopping are actively pursuing the establishment of new T-commerce channels.
+Although the overall transaction volume in the T-commerce market has stagnated, for these two home shopping companies, securing a stable revenue source is crucial.
+Since they already operate live home shopping, they can run data home shopping without making additional large-scale investments.

-An industry official stated, "Data home shopping involves broadcasting pre-recorded programs, so the production burden is not high, and since the channel numbers are assigned to the back, the burden of transmission fees is also relatively low.
-As it is difficult to invest in mobile or expand brand businesses, Public Home Shopping appears to have proactively raised this issue during the presidential work report."
+An industry official stated, "Data home shopping operates by broadcasting pre-recorded content, so production costs are not high, and since the channel numbers are placed toward the end, the burden of transmission fees is relatively low."
+The official added, "Given the challenges in expanding mobile investment or brand businesses, it appears that Public Home Shopping proactively raised this issue during the presidential work report."

 © The Asia Business Daily(www.asiae.co.kr).
 All rights reserved.